 Pennsylvania is one of the friendliest states for retirees - NJ and NY are not.
 PA taxes no part of social security benefits and does not tax retirement benefits in most cases.
 Florida has no personal income tax.
 However, it is important to establish residency in FL.

-Health Insurance legislation - For tax returns submitted in 2019,taxpayers must continue to certify that they had credible health insurance during 2018.
-If you purchased health insurance and received a federal subsidy, be aware that if your actual income is higher than the income amount you estimated, you will probably receive a smaller refund or have a premium tax due when your income tax return is submitted - in some instances this may be a sustantial amount.
+Health Insurance legislation -.
+The mandate (tax) which was assessed in recent years for failure to have credible health insurance has gone away for 2019 and 2020.
 Premium Tax Credit, Form 8962, must be part of your tax return if you purchased health insurance through the federal government's exchange.
 In addition, you may receive a Form 1095-B or 1095-C from your employer or insurance company.
 If you purchased insurance from a marketplace insurer you will receive Form 1095-A which is needed to prepare Form 8962.
-The basic penalty for not having health insurance is currently$695 per adult.
-In most cases, the family maximum penalty is $2,085.
-Some reasons for an exemption must be approved by governmental agencies - some can be claimed on your tax return without advance approval.

 A. Under age 59 1/2?
 There are multiple ways to tap your IRA without incurring the 10% excess tax penalty.